For more information contact:

 A gift account may be one of three types: expendable, endowment, or quasi-endowment.

 Endowment and quasi-endowment accounts rely upon income derived from invested principal to support University functions.
-Contact the Gift Accounting division of the WSU Foundation for more information regarding these accounts.
+Contact the Finance division of the WSU Foundation for more information regarding these accounts.

 Expendable accounts may be restrictive or discretionary.